Student Code of Conduct Procedures

 Students enroll at Northern Arizona University with the explicit understanding that they must abide by the University’s rules, regulations and policies, and that violating these mandates may result in disciplinary sanctions up to and including the temporary loss (suspension) or the permanent loss (expulsion) of the privilege of membership in the Northern Arizona University community.

-The University’s student disciplinary procedures are designed to allow for neutral fact-finding and decision-making in the context of an educational community that encourages reasoned discourse, intellectual honesty, openness to constructive change and respect for individual rights.
+The University’s Student Code of Conduct Procedures are designed to allow for neutral fact-finding and decision-making in the context of an educational community that encourages reasoned discourse, intellectual honesty, openness to constructive change and respect for individual rights.
 The intent is to encourage students to accept responsibility for their own actions while providing appropriate procedural safeguards to protect student and student organization rights and freedoms and the legitimate interests of the University, which include maintaining order and stability.

 For acts that constitute violations of law and University policy, students may be accountable to both civil authorities (city, county, state or federal) and to the University.
 The University’s student investigative and disciplinary processes may proceed before, during or after the pendency of criminal proceedings.
 These disciplinary procedures are administrative in nature, are not legal proceedings, and are separate from and independent of any action taken by law enforcement.

-Student conduct cases involving allegations of general violations of the Student Code of Conduct (or other applicable student conduct policy) will be investigated and resolved according to the University’s Student Disciplinary Procedures.
+Student conduct cases involving allegations of general violations of the Student Code of Conduct (or other applicable student conduct policy) will be investigated and resolved according to the University’s Student Code of Conduct Procedures.
 Allegations of conduct violations involving sexual or gender-based harassment, sexual assault, or other forms of prohibited sexual misconduct will be investigated and resolved according to the University’s Student Sexual or Gender-Based Harassment and Sexual Misconduct Policy and Procedures.

 Title IX and the Title IX Coordinator